 For work and for fun I have been to Sydney half a dozen times in the last few years.
 So much so that in my last visit, I decided to not do any sightseeing anymore and simply “live” Sydney.
 For first timers to Sydney, a list of the best things to do and places to see will have something for everyone.
 This city “down under” has endless beaches, national parks, wildlife, culture and great food.
 Sydney and its surroundings are full of activities for families, for friends, for wine lovers, for culture geeks and for foodies.
 Let me show you how I have spend several weekends in Sydney with my “Sydney Best of the best” guide help you plan your next visit.

-Best things to do in a weekend in Sydney
+Best things to do for a weekend in Sydney

 Weekends in Sydney, especially in the summer, are outdoorsy, free and turn around food, friends and fun.
 Whether you prefer to have an active day, a day at the beach, a relaxed time with friends or some shopping the city will not disappoint.
 Here are some of my favourite weekend things to do in Sydney every time that I visit for work and decide to stay over.